learn-co-students/first-lab-ruby-learn-cli-osx-q-000/README.md

 2. Run the lab's tests with the `learn` CLI command.
 3. Make a change to your local copy of this lab.
 4. Pass the tests using the `learn` CLI command.
-5. Submit the passing lab with the `learn submit` CLI command.
+5. Submit the passing lab with the `learn submit` CLI command

 ## Overview